anselrognlie/ada-aba-plugin/notepad.md

 `zip -vr ada-aba.zip ada-aba`

 This will zip the contents `ada-aba` folder into a file called `ada-aba.zip`, with verbose output and recursion.

+## Deploying to live site

+The plugin can be deployed to the live site by uploading the zip file to the plugins page and activating it.

+Create a page called "Ada Build" and set its content to the shortcode `[ada-aba-ada-build]`.
+The page can be private until it is ready to be published.

+In the settings
+- generate an api and session key.
+  - the api key will need to be used in the report sheets to retrieve the report data
+- set an email to receive error notifications

+Set up the courses and surveys.
+- make sure that the course completion snippets have the proper course ids